-A child's age, developmental phase, grade level and outside commitments will all be taken into consideration when communicating home learning expectations.
+A child's age, developmental phase, grade level, and outside commitments will all be taken into consideration when communicating home learning expectations.

-For our fifth graders transitioning to sixth grade, home learning tasks will also support the development of good study habits as well as consolidate learning and practice concepts learned in the class.
+For our Grade 5 students transitioning to Grade 6, home learning tasks will also support the development of good study habits as well as consolidate learning and practice concepts learned in the class.